 GNAP (Georgia Nutrition Assistance Program) – federally funded program administered by the state of Georgia to provide funds for food banks to purchase high nutrition food products for distribution to partner agencies serving children and families with children.
 Funding approval comes from the state legislature annually.
 Not to be confused with SNAP (Supplemental Nutrition Assistance Program) which was formerly called the Food Stamp Program.

-Hunger 101 – the Atlanta Community Food Bank’s (ACFB)’s educational project - a series of interactive curricula and educational programming designed by the ACFB to inform a wide range of audiences about hunger and poverty and solutions to these issues such as food banking and government aid.
+Hunger 101 – the Atlanta Community Food Bank’s educational project - a series of interactive curricula and educational programming designed by the Food Bank to inform a wide range of audiences about hunger and poverty and solutions to these issues such as food banking and government aid.

 Nonprofit Organizations – refers to those legally constituted, nongovernmental entities, incorporated under state law as charitable or not- for-profit corporations that have been set up to serve some public purpose and are tax-exempt according to the IRS.
 All food banks and their partner agencies are IRS approved nonprofit agencies.

-Partner Agency – the term used to describe the nonprofit program that gets food from the Atlanta Community Food Bank (ACFB).
-The food is distributed by the ACFB through a network of nonprofit organizations.
+Partner Agency – the term used to describe the nonprofit program that gets food from the Atlanta Community Food Bank.
+The food is distributed by the Food Bank through a network of nonprofit organizations.
 These organizations offer one (or both) of two broad types of food assistance, on- premise meal service and/or grocery distribution.
-ACFB works with over 600 partner agencies in a 29 county service area.
+The Food Bank works with over 600 partner agencies in a 29 county service area.

-Service Area – each Feeding America certified Food Bank has an assigned service area.
-The ACFB has 29 counties in its service area, which covers the metro Atlanta area and much of north Georgia.
+Service Area – each Feeding America certified food bank has an assigned service area.
+The Food Bank has 29 counties in its service area, which covers the metro Atlanta area and much of north Georgia.

 Share Maintenance Contribution – refers to the fee that Feeding America affiliated food bank partner agencies pay per pound of product to help defray the costs of product storage, transportation, and distribution.
 Currently, the Atlanta Community Food Bank and most Feeding America food banks set a “16 cents per pound of product distributed” limit on share contribution.